 Fishing is the primary occupation of about 70 percent of the people in the municipality.
 The area’s population has grown in recent years, leading to damaging competition for resources.
 There has been a surge in illegal fishing, sometimes involving the use of fine-mesh nets, dynamite, or chemicals.

-Local fisherfolk, most of whom are women, rightly see overfishing as a serious threat to their livelihoods and futures.
-They are already working on conservation with the Philippines Department of Natural Resources and other entities.
-They will be a crucial part of monitoring and enforcement efforts; 20 fishers will receive training in environmental law enforcement, leadership, and ridge-to-reef ecosystem management.
+Local fisherfolk, most of whom are women, rightly see overfishing as a serious threat to their livelihoods and futures–and are stepping up to enforce fishing restrictions in a large area.
+A new floating watchtower, signs, and equipment will aid enforcement.
+Community members are already working on conservation with the Philippines Department of Natural Resources and other entities and will play a crucial role in monitoring and enforcement efforts.
+Twenty fishers will receive training in environmental law enforcement, leadership, and ridge-to-reef ecosystem management.

 The prominent new floating watchtower will, by its presence alone, help to deter illegal fishers.
 Located between two islands, it can be moved to a safe docking area during typhoons.
 Trained volunteers will occupy the watchtower 24/7, on a rotating basis.
 Big new signs at the entrance to the visitors center and other sites will provide interpretive information and remind people of the fishing rules.